juliusfrost/minerl-rllib/README.md

 ## Installation

+OS: Linux (waiting on ray Windows support)

+Make sure you have JDK 1.8 on your system for MineRL.

 Install [PyTorch](https://pytorch.org/get-started/locally/) and [TensorFlow](https://www.tensorflow.org/install) with correct cuda version, then
 `pip install -r requirements.txt`

 ## Experiments

+Currently experiments do not support headless mode.

 ### SAC [WIP]